“YOU PICKED ORANGE” Chapter 14

 After they picked me up off the floor from my first dead faint in all of my 46 years, a voice said in my ear, “Oh, dear, didn't they tell you yesterday that we were moving him upstairs, to the 'step-down' unit?”

-NO. NO, THEY DIDN'T. Now ponder this: who do you think whispered that extremely welcome news in my ear, and yet managed to piss me off so royally I am stunned she stayed out of my reach so I could tear her a new orifice, preferably the the throat region.
+NO. NO, THEY DIDN'T. Now ponder this: who do you think whispered that extremely welcome news in my ear, and yet managed to piss me off so royally I am stunned she stayed out of my reach so I could tear her a new orifice, preferably from the throat region?
+If you said "Idiot with a clipboard?" you get an extra Twinkie.
+If they made them anymore.

-The PTB's.
-With NO permission from me or Goddess or that guy who always wears too much Patchooli oil, the PTB's decided K was stable enough to hoist him out of ICU and into what they call the “Step Down” unit.
-I don't know why they call it that.
+Anyway, the PTB's, with NO permission from me or Goddess or that guy who always wears too much Patchooli oil, decided K was stable enough to hoist him out of ICU and into what they call the “Step Down” unit.
+They call it that because we had no insurance.
+No, reallyl,

-It should be called the “Horrifically Filthy, Understaffed, Uncompassionate, Unprofessional, Nasty Nasty Nasty Unit We've Got” but it probably didn't fit on the unit door.
+It should be called the “Horrifically Filthy, Understaffed, Uncompassionate, Unprofessional, Nasty Nasty Nasty Unit” but it probably didn't fit on the unit door.

-I found Kimit, in this new place where the view of the air conditioners on the next building were just FABulous, and the nurses said not one word of welcome or “Who are you looking for?” or “How can I help you?”
+The nurses at the station said not one word of welcome to me, not so much as an “Who are you looking for?” or “How can I help you?”

 Nope.
 The nurses were all clustered around their station, glaring at me as if I was Mengele strolling through the twins department at Bergen Belson.
 I had no time for German maniacs, so I found him myself.

-He was now in a room, in a bed.
+So I found him on my own, in this new place where the view of the rusty air conditioners on the building next door was just FABulous.
 The rest of the room could comfortably fit a marshmallow.
 And only if the marshmallow was on a strict water diet.

 In other words, they didn't give a flying fart what happened to him.

-I watched them, rolling him around like a white chocolate donut hole; they called it therapy.
 After this “therapy”, he puked for half an hour.
-They bitched about it, and I fled the room.
-Which was a good thing.
+They bitched about it, and I, Captain Braveheart here, fled the room.
+I just couldn't watch anymore.
+I know that makes me ... something bad, but because I fled, I overheard something which was a good thing.
 A Martha Stewart VERY good thing.

 Yep.
-If that second and third nurse hadn't have come in at that very moment, the first one would have been found in, at the very least, quite a few pieces.
+If that second and third nurse hadn't have come in, in response to Kimit's roaring agony, at that very moment, the first nurse would have been found in, at the very least, quite a few pieces.

 I'd have thrown them out the window, to decorate those oh-so-cheery air condioners.